 The weather was cloudy and yucky so we decided to skip the super large water park area and head out to the “Mall”.
-Along the walking path to the mall there were different Nick character statues.
-Once inside, there was a Starbucks (YAY!), some food vendors, a 4D movie theater, kids’ spa, arcade and auditorium like room.
-My little guy was afraid of the 4D movie (I think the arm/chainsaw that came flinging out at us did the trick) but once it was over, he was all smiles at the arcade.
+Along the walking path to the mall, there were different Nick character statues.
+Once inside, there was a Starbucks (YAY!), some food vendors, a 4D movie theater, a kids’ spa, an arcade, and an auditorium-like room.
+My little guy was afraid of the 4D movie (I think the arm/chainsaw that came flinging out at us did the trick) but once it was over, he was all smiling at the arcade.

 The next day we hoped to play in the water park portion of the resort, but the weather dictated otherwise so we were off to Hollywood Studios.
 This was the first time the boys went to this particular Disney park, and they loved it.
 From the Disney Junior play to Honey I Shrunk the Kids playground, the Toy Story ride, and finally the Star Wars ride, we had a blast!
 (Star Wars was hands down the favorite of all of them.)
 On the way back to the car to go to the hotel and get the costumes, the boys fell asleep giving me time to run into some of the outlet stores and speed shop. 🙂 That should become an Olympic sport.

 Mickey’s party was great, as usual.
 Once the boys woke up, they dressed up (Optimus Prime and Spiderman) and the fun began.
-We trick or treated throughout the park, had no waits on the rides (awesome!), and watched one of my most favorite parades.
-By the end of the evening we were spent.
+We trick or treating throughout the park, had no waits on the rides (awesome!), and watched one of my most favorite parades.
+By the end of the evening, we were spent.